-Emphasis on application of theory and the planning and provision of care to healthy and illchildren.
+Emphasis on application of theory and the planning and provision of care to healthy and ill children.
 Prereq: Sr. stndg.
-Must be taken concurrently with NURS171.
+Must be taken concurrently with NURS 171.

 NURS 173.
-Professional Issues in Nursing
+Professional Issues in Nursing 3 sem. hrs.

 The impact on professional nursing of external and internal forces including law, ethics, education, and nursing process.
 Offered occasionally.
-Prereq: R.N. students only.
+Prereg: R.N. students only.